positron-solutions/transient-showcase/README.md

 ### Errata

-Calling `transient-args` with the symbol of the current command (`tsc-inapt-parent`) in `tsc--switch-on-p` causes infinite recursion as `transient-args` attempts to hydrate the transient instead of re-using the value that already is in motion via `transient-current-command`.
+Calling `transient-args` with the symbol of the current command (`tsc-inapt`) in `tsc--switch-on-p` causes infinite recursion as `transient-args` attempts to hydrate the transient instead of re-using the value that already is in motion via `transient-current-command`.

 <a id="orgc189767"></a>